Aeron/ikev2-strongswan-vpn/README.md

     -p 500:500/udp \
     -p 4500:4500/udp \
     -v /path/to/old/ipsec.secrets:/etc/ipsec.secrets:ro \
-    -v /path/to/new/config:/etc/swanctl/conf.d:rw \
+    -v /path/to/new/config/dir:/etc/swanctl/conf.d:rw \
     aeron/ikev2-strongswan-vpn:latest
 ```

 It will guarantee you have a migrated configuration safely stored.

+> [!IMPORTANT]
-**Important**: Before removing an older configuration, verify that secrets in both
+> Before removing an older configuration, verify that secrets in both
-configurations are the same.
+> configurations are the same.

+> [!NOTE]
-If you already migrated a configuration but do not want to remove or unmount
+> If you already migrated a configuration but do not want to remove or unmount
-`/etc/ipsec.secrets` yet, it is possible to disable auto-migration, by unsetting the
+> `/etc/ipsec.secrets` yet, it is possible to disable auto-migration, by unsetting
-`IPSEC_AUTO_MIGRATE` environment variable.
+> the `IPSEC_AUTO_MIGRATE` environment variable.

+> [!IMPORTANT]
-**Important**: The resulting `/etc/swanctl/conf.d/psk-*.conf` files will not include
+> The resulting `/etc/swanctl/conf.d/psk-*.conf` files will not include IKE-PSK ID
-IKE-PSK ID fields because—before [version 23.0][release-23]—compiled profiles never
+> fields because profiles compiled before [version 23.0][release-23] never strictly
-strictly addressed the remote ID field.
-So a client’s remote ID will be treated
+> addressed the remote ID field.
+So a client’s remote ID will be treated as `%any`.
-as `%any`.

 [release-23]: https://github.com/Aeron/ikev2-strongswan-vpn/releases/tag/23.0